SwaroopMeher/Chess_c/README.md

 For issues and questions:
 1. Check the GitHub issues page
 2. Review the documentation
-3. Contact the development team
+3. Contact the developer: swaroop.malina@gmail.com

 ## License

-This project is private and proprietary.
-All rights reserved.
+This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments